aniraj2020/SIT725/README.md

-# SIT725_W1
+# SIT725
-This is Week 1 workshop
+This is repo is for SIT725 hands-on files.